thisisobate/kyverno-website/src/content/docs/docs/policy-types/cluster-policy/autogen.md

                 - Pod
       validate:
         failureAction: Enforce
-        message: "Images may only come from our internal enterprise registry."
+        message: 'Images may only come from our internal enterprise registry.'
         pattern:
           spec:
             containers:
-              - image: "registry.domain.com/*"
+              - image: 'registry.domain.com/*'
 ```

 Once the policy is created, these other resources can be shown in auto-generated rules which Kyverno adds to the policy under the `status` object.